 Creamy Lemon Dill Salmon ~ an easy dinner that never fails to please.
 The salmon is succulent because it’s bathed in a creamy wine sauce perked up with lots of lemon juice and fresh dill.
 It almost doesn’t matter what you serve with it, all attention will be riveted right here.

-This quick and easy salmon meal relies on some old culinary tricks to give it restaurant quality deliciousness with so little effort:
+This quick and easy salmon recipe relies on some old culinary tricks to give it restaurant quality deliciousness with little effort:

 - shallots ~ they have a subtle but distinctive flavor.

 - wine ~ when wine is reduced down it lends a sophisticated complexity to the sauce.

 - capers* ~ you get a little lemony tang in every bite.

 - fresh herbs ~ fresh herbs are an affordable luxury that makes a huge difference in the overall experience of so many dishes.

 Did you think they were fish eggs?
 I used to think that too, until I learned that they’re the little unopened flower buds of a Mediterranean bush that have been dried and pickled.
 They have a tangy lemon-like flavor and work really well in salads, and with fish and chicken.
 So next time you see a little bottle of capers at the supermarket, pick it up, it will last months in the refrigerator, and they’ll perk up your cooking.